DataLabTechTV/datalabtechtv.github.io/content/posts/mlops-ab-testing/index.md

 - Data Quality
 	- Shared responsibility with data engineering.
 	- Rule-based validations (e.g., check for all zeros in predictions, or missing values).
-	- For example, expressed as an aggregated score of rule compliance.
+	- For example, expressed as an aggregate score of rule compliance.
 - Model Explainability
 	- [SHAP](https://shap.readthedocs.io/en/latest/) (SHapley Additive exPlanations)
 	- [LIME](https://github.com/marcotcr/lime) (Local Interpretable Model-agnostic Explanations)

-## Simulating Inferences and Feedback
+## Simulating Inference and Feedback

 Since we do not have a production system, we simulate inference requests and user feedback, in order to obtain credible data to test our monitoring statistics with.
 We use a dataset external to our train/test set, also from Hugging Face, to help with this task: [joangaes/depression](https://huggingface.co/datasets/joangaes/depression).
 We call this our monitor set.
 This follows a similar structure to the train/test set, with a text column and a label column for depression or not depression.

 Using this data, we simulate inference and feedback assignment in multiple passes (default 3) over the monitor set, where we:

-1. Sample a fraction of the dataset (default 0.01, or 1%).
+1. Sample a fraction of the dataset (optional).
 2. Run inference over all examples using a given decision threshold (default 0.5).
 3. Log results to the data lakehouse with a random date (default range of 4 weeks).
-4. Provide feedback for a fraction (default $[0.45, 0.55]$) of those results...
+4. Provide feedback for a fraction (default range of $[0.45, 0.55]$) of those results...
-5. ...simulating wrong feedback by using the complement over a fraction of feedback outputs (default $[0.10, 0.25]$) of the considered results.
+5. ...simulating wrong feedback by using the complement over a fraction of feedback outputs (default range of $[0.10, 0.25]$) of the considered results.

-This data should contain mostly correct feedback, with a few errors, simulating a real-world scenario.
+Simulated data should contain mostly correct feedback, with a few errors, simulating a real-world scenario.
 Inferences might have no feedback, or any number of feedback scores up to the number of passes, i.e., 0 to 3 feedback scores.

 ## A/B Testing Results

-Based on the simulated inferences and user feedback, we now look at and interpret the monitoring statistics.
+Based on the simulated inference results and user feedback, we now look at and interpret the monitoring statistics.

 ### Inferences Over Time